 For more on how I became a historian and how that connects with my faith, read this.

-Outside of academics, I watch sports of all kinds (English and European soccer top the list), listen to all kinds of music (from U2 to ambient/electronic to praise and worship to 80s pop…), fumble on the bass guitar, serve in my local church, chair the Town of High River Heritage Advisory Board, bicycle and garden with my wife, and (as of 2015) lead Reformation tours in Europe (see History Travel).
+Outside of academics, I watch sports of all kinds (English and European soccer top the list), listen to all kinds of music (from U2 to ambient/electronic to praise and worship to 80s pop…), fumble on the bass guitar, serve in my local church, chair the Town of High River Heritage Advisory Board, bake lots of bread, bicycle and garden with my wife, and (as of 2015) lead Reformation tours in Europe (see Tour Guiding for History Travel).

 I teach the following courses, many of them in a two-year rotation: